Large Language Models are Contrastive Reasoners

 In Appendix~\ref{appendix:extra_results}, we present responses generated by Zero-shot-CP for each dataset.
 Figure~\ref{fig:example_addsub}--\ref{fig:example_svamp} gives both a positive example and a negative example of Zero-shot-CP on each dataset.
 From positive examples, we found that Zero-shot-CP can generate "wrong" answers that are indeed incorrect in most cases (11/12), except for Tracking Shuffled Object (Figure~\ref{fig:example_object}).
 Incorrect answers are generated by intentionally calculating inaccurately (Figure~\ref{fig:example_multiarith}), disregarding important details (Figure~\ref{fig:example_gsm8k}), searching for descriptions that are not present in the question (Figure~\ref{fig:example_csqa}), or deliberately providing explanations that contradict common sense (Figure~\ref{fig:example_strategyqa}).
 From negative examples, We found that the "wrong answers" provided by Zero-shot-CP can actually be valid answers (Figure~\ref{fig:example_aqua}, \ref{fig:example_date}, \ref{fig:example_coinflip}, \ref{fig:example_multiarith}, \ref{fig:example_singleeq} and \ref{fig:example_strategyqa}).
 In some other negative examples, both the "correct answers" and "incorrect answers" provided by Zero-shot-CP are inconsistent with the ground truth (Figure~\ref{fig:example_addsub}, \ref{fig:example_csqa}, \ref{fig:example_gsm8k}, \ref{fig:example_lastletter} and \ref{fig:example_svamp}).
+From the figures, we found that Zero-shot-CP also outputs reasoning steps in the process of generating correct and incorrect answers, especially for arithmetic reasoning tasks.
 Furthermore, we manually annotated 10 solved problems and 10 unsolved problems of Zero-shot-CP for each of the 12 datasets.
 Table~\ref{table:240_examples} provides the categorization and counts of these 120 solved problems and 120 unsolved problems.
 We found that for the solved problems, the majority (112/120) of the given "wrong" answers were indeed incorrect.
 For the unsolved problems, the majority (91/120) of both the "correct" and "wrong" answers were incorrect, with a portion (23/120) of the "wrong" answers actually being the ground truth.
 This situation typically occurs in yes or no questions.